jekyll/jekyll/site/_docs/collections.md

 ## Accessing Collection Attributes

 Attributes from the YAML front matter can be accessed as data anywhere in the site.
-Using the above example for configuring a collection such as`site.albums`, one might have front matter in an individual file structured as follows (which must use a supported markup format, and cannot be
-    saved using a `.yaml` extension):
+Using the above example for configuring a collection as `site.albums`, one might have front matter in an individual file structured as follows (which must use a supported markup format, and cannot cannot be saved with a `.yaml` extension):

 {% highlight yaml %}
 title: "Josquin: Missa De beata virgine and Missa Ave maris stella"